SolaceSamples/solace-samples-amqp-qpid-jms2/docs/_tutorials/topic-to-queue-mapping.md

 icon: topic-to-queue-mapping-icon.png
 ---

-This tutorial builds on the basic concepts introduced in [Persistence with Queues]({{ site.baseurl }}/persistence-with-queues) tutorial and will show you how to make use of one of Solace’s advanced queueing features called “Topic to Queue Mapping.”
+This tutorial builds on the basic concepts introduced in [Persistence with Queues]({{ site.baseurl }}/persistence-with-queues) tutorial and will show you how to make use of one of Solace’s advanced queueing features called `Topic to Queue Mapping` with Apache Qpid JMS 2.0 client using AMQP and Solace Message Router.

 ![]({{ site.baseurl }}/images/topic-to-queue-mapping-icon.png)